The Cairngorms Up-Close: Gallery

 Pararge aegeria

 About: Speckled wood butterflies are most often encountered in partially shaded woodland where there is dappled sunlight.
 Adults generally feed on honeydew in the treetops, turning to nectar from flowers when aphid activity is low.
-Caterpillars of this species feed on various grasses.
+Caterpillars of this species feed on various grasses, including cock's-foot, red fescue, and Yorkshire-fog.
 The species can be found across most of Great Britain but is absent from parts of northern England and southern Scotland.

-Date range for adult records: 6 May to 10 September
+Date range for live (non-diapausing) adult records: 6 May to 26 September (144 days)

 Large white (Pieris brassicae)